 I love a good single coil RTA tank – so much so, that I spend a TON of money on them.
 So what are my picks for the best single coil RTA tanks right now?

-The Wotofo Serpent SMM RTA is one of the easiest and simplest RTAs on this list.
+The DigiFlavor Pharoah Mini RTA is one of the easiest and simplest RTAs on this list.
 It looks great, vapes great, and it has an awesome deck.

 I’m a huge fan of this RTA and regularly use it.
-My only issue with mine is that its TPD compliant and therefore only holds 2ml of E Juice.
+The deck is sublime and the flavor you get from it is out of this world.

 #3) Augvape Intake RTA – 100% Leak-Proof, Beautiful Design